Case Study • Execution Readiness Lab

 Decision Layer

-Surfaces priorities, blockers, weak signals, follow-up needs, and execution drift so decisions can be made from the same operating picture.
+Which priorities, blockers, weak signals, follow-up needs, and drift patterns require attention?

 4